Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 Top-level domain .de

-History of the German Flag
+History of the German flag

 A powerful eagle spreads its wings over Berlin's cityscape at sunset, representing Germany's strength and unity The current German flag was officially adopted on May 23, 1949, following World War II and the fall of Nazi Germany.
 However, its origins can be traced back to the early 19th century.
 The colors black, red, and gold have been associated with German nationalism since the Napoleonic Wars and gained prominence during the 1848 revolutions, where they symbolized liberal and democratic movements.